Blue Angels to headline air show, anniversary celebration at Ellsworth Air Force Base

 People are also reading…

 The base last hosted an airshow in 2015 featuring the Air Force Thunderbirds.
 Nishimura said there were about 50,000 people in attendance.
-He's expect at least 60,000 for the 2022 show.
+He expects at least 60,000 for the 2022 show.

 “In order to prepare for the airshow, it’s going to be a significant amount of effort, a lot of planning, a lot of small details that need to be taken care of to make it seem seamless to the public,” Nishimura said.